wallberg/blog/_drafts/review-evolution-20.md

 Isn't proof a much higher burden than he applies to his own faith?

-## Conclusions

-{% include note.html content="Do I want a Conclusions section, or just include them throughout the post?" %}

-The author has a strong bias towards justifying his theism

-Many atheists (and educators?) have a strong bias towards justifying their beliefs and therefore firmly hold to the obsolete theory of evolution which hold that all change occurs by undirected "random" changes in the genetic code.

 ### Further Study

+Here are some topics I would like to explore further, based on reading this book:

-How well does information theory, a formal system, really model the messy world of organic life?
+- How well does information theory, a formal system, really model the messy world of organic life?
+Does science prove design in DNA?

-To what extent is randomness still dogma in science and education?

-DNA = Information Theory = Designer required

-Is Evolution 2.0 a "brand new paradigm for biology" ?

-Does the author get ratio correct: goal driven (code) v random Learn more about Adaptive Variation

-Is "Neo-Darwinism the prevailing paradigm in science today"?

-Does "science prove design in DNA"?
+- The mechanisms of evolution

-What is the latest scientific research available on the origins of life?
+- What is the latest scientific research available on the origins of life?

+- To what extent is randomness still dogma in science and education?

+And these are on my list of books to read:

+- Acquiring Genomes: A Theory of the Origins of Species {% cite margulisAcquiringGenomesTheory2002 %}

+- Information Theory, Evolution, and the Origin of Life {% cite yockeyInformationTheoryEvolution2005 %}

+- The Language of God: A Scientist Presents Evidence for Belief {% cite collinsLanguageGodScientist2006 %}

+- Origins of Life {% cite dysonOriginsLife1999 %}

 ## References

-{% bibliography --cited_in_order %}
+{% bibliography --cited %}

 ## Footnotes